 - Sun for a couple hours a day is ok, but sun all day everyday will bleach out your leaves.
 They’ll still taste fine but they might look a bit different than usual.
 When you’re keeping living herbs in water, they love indirect light for the better portion of the day.

 - When harvesting you herbs, you always want to trim back to where there are two new leaves starting.
 This helps the plant branch out and grow bigger.
 If you cut back too far the plant won’t regrow itself.
 And should any flowers appear, definitely pinch them off.
 If a plant flowers and goes to seed, it will stop producing (this actually applies to all plants).
 Also, to keep your plants producing be sure to trim any dead parts of the plant back.
 A few stems die every time I get a new plant.
 I just trim them back to keep them from getting slimy and ruining the healthy stems.

 - There will come a time where your herbs are going to be tapped out.
 After all, you’re just keeping them in water.
 If it’s been over a month, your plant is looking pale, and it’s no longer producing much – it’s time to purchase another plant.

-- When you’re buying plant’s from the grocery store, diligently guard them from being smashed by your other groceries.
+- When you go to buy your plant’s from the grocery store, diligently guard them from being smashed by your other groceries.
 Living herbs are fairly fragile, so I always carry mine out of the store, and never let them put your herbs in with the other groceries at the checkout.
-This is key for how to maintain living herbs because if they come home damaged, you’re more likely to loose them!
+This is key!
+If they come home really damaged, you’re more likely to loose them!

 - You can actually plant your living herbs in potting soil if you like.
 My mom always brings in some basil indoors from her garden in the fall.
 When that plant runs out, she purchases living herbs from the store and puts them in pots to get her by until spring comes again.
 I prefer to keep mine in water in the mason jars because they are the perfect size to sit on my windowsill.